 Don’t we already have credit unions?

 Credit unions are very effective and popular: over 50,000 people across Greater Manchester use credit unions.
 Credit unions help local people to build up savings and offer modest credit on fair terms.
 However, credit unions cannot offer a full range of banking services: they do not provide current accounts and they cannot create credit to allow more lending to local businesses and social enterprises.
 The GM bank would work with credit unions and other organisations to help provide access to financial services for all members of the community.
-Indeed, the GM credit unions are very supportive of the plans to create a new community bank owned by its customers.

 Don’t we already have Community Development Financial Institutions (CDFIs)?

 CDFIs operate regionally to provide credit to organisations that may otherwise find it hard to access finance.
 For example, in Greater Manchester GC Business Finance provides credit to businesses at different stages of development, including early stage or export finance.
 A community bank provides a different and complementary offer: CDFIs cannot provide a full banking service; and they are dependent on external sources of finance (some of it related to government policies), whereas a community bank is independent and self-sustaining because it can create credit and has a wide range of customers.
 A community bank therefore offers a distinctive and complimentary piece of the financial ecosystem to work alongside existing organisations including credit unions and CDFIs which target different needs.

 What difference will it make to GM?

 A community bank can have a significant economic and social impact in the following ways.